JonathanRaiman/tensorflow-infogan/README.md

 ## Expected Result

-You should now images like these:
+You should now see images like these show up:

 ![fake number](sample_images/individualImage.png)
 ![fake number](sample_images/individualImage-1.png)